Fermented Potatoes

 Clean corked bottles.
 I like the grolsch or swing armed ones, and I also like using old liquor bottles - they are so pretty with the colorful kombucha in it.

-Once you are happy with how they taste, move them to the fridge where they will slow down drastically, and be a more refreshing beverage.
-The cool thing about these is that they re-fizz themselves overnight due to the slow fermentation that still occurs in the corked bottles.
+Once you are happy with the flavor of your secondary ferment, cork it and move it to the fridge where it will slow down drastically, and be a more refreshing beverage.
+They’ll re-fizz themselves a little due to the very slow fermentation that still occurs in the cooled corked bottles.
+Refrigerating is important so that CO2 doesn’t build up too much, blow out the bottles and make a mess.

-Kombucha may be consumed as-is, or used as mixers or soda replacers in cocktails or mocktails.
+Kombucha make great mixers or soda replacers in cocktails or mocktails.

 Secondary Ferment flavors; Add about 1/4 C of liquid pasteurized juice, fresh squeezed juice, a few berries, to some lightly smashed fruit slices to a clean bottle 2/3 full of your strained primary ferment (once you are happy with the flavor and kick).
 This is where you can get very creative.